kageurufu/letsencrypt-aws/README.md

 If your certificate is not expiring soon, but you need to issue a new one anyways, the `--force-issue` flag can be provided.

+If you need to issue certificates and upload to IAM, but your listeners are not yet configured, or need manual intervention, the `--cert-only` flag should be used.

 If you're into [Docker](https://www.docker.com/), there is an automatically built image of `letsencrypt-aws` available as